Unity-Technologies/ml-agents/docs/Installation-Windows.md

         width="500" border="10" />
 </p>

-To set the two path variables, inside the same __Enviornment Variables__ window and under the second box called __System Variables__, find a variable called `PATH` and click __Edit__.
+To set the two path variables, inside the same __Environment Variables__ window and under the second box called __System Variables__, find a variable called `PATH` and click __Edit__.
 You will add two directories to the list.
 For this guide, the two entries would look like:

     C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.1\lib\x64
     C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.1\extras\CUPTI\libx64